chaseruskin/legoHDL/docs/src/tutorials/first_project_gates.md

 demo            python $LEGOHDL/plugins/demo.py
 ```
 We currently have 2 plugins at our disposal: __hello__ and __demo__.
-The __hello__ plugin will only output "hello world!" to our console; not helpful at all but demonstrates that plugins are at the most basic level: a command.
+The __hello__ plugin will only output "hello world!" to our console; not helpful at all but demonstrates that plugins are at the most basic level a command.

 ```
 $ legohdl build +hello